Schaefer's dichotomy theorem: Properties of Polymorphisms

 For example, if Γ consists of the ternary relation nae(x,y,z) holding if x,y,z are not all equal, and R(x,y,z) is x∨y∨z, then R can be pp-defined by R(x,y,z) ⇔ ∃a. nae(0,x,a) ∧ nae(y,z,¬a); this reduction has been used to prove that NAE-3SAT is NP-complete.

-The set of all relations which are pp-definable from Γ is denoted by ≪Γ≫.
+The set of all relations that are pp-definable from Γ is denoted by ≪Γ≫.

 If Γ' ⊆ ≪Γ≫ for some finite constraint sets Γ and Γ', then CSP(Γ') reduces to CSP(Γ).

 Given a set Γ of relations, Pol(Γ) denotes the set of polymorphisms of Γ.

 Conversely, if O is a set of operations, then Inv(O) denotes the set of relations having all operations in O as a polymorphism.

-Pol and Inv together build a Galois connection.
+Pol and Inv together form an antitone Galois connection.

 For any finite set Γ of relations over a finite domain, ≪Γ≫ = Inv(Pol(Γ)) holds, that is, the set of relations pp-definable from Γ can be derived from the polymorphisms of Γ. Moreover, if Pol(Γ) ⊆ Pol(Γ') for two finite relation sets Γ and Γ', then Γ' ⊆ ≪Γ≫ and CSP(Γ') reduces to CSP(Γ).
 As a consequence, two relation sets having the same polymorphisms lead to the same computational complexity.

 Generalizations

-The analysis was later fine-tuned: CSP(Γ) is either solvable in co-NLOGTIME, L-complete, NL-complete, ⊕L-complete, P-complete or NP-complete and given Γ, one can decide in polynomial time which of these cases holds.
+The analysis was later fine-tuned: CSP(Γ) is either solvable in co-NLOGTIME, L-complete, NL-complete, ⊕L-complete, P-complete or NP-complete, and given Γ, one can decide in polynomial time which of these cases holds.

-Schaefer's dichotomy theorem was recently generalized to a larger class of relations.
+Schaefer's dichotomy theorem has also been generalized to use propositional logic of graphs instead of Boolean logic.

 Related work

+If the problem is to count the number of solutions, which is denoted by #CSP(Γ), then there is a similar result for the binary domain by Creignou and Hermann.

+Specifically, a finite set of relations S over the Boolean domain defines a polynomial time computable satisfiability problem if every relation in S is equivalent to a conjunction of affine formulae.

+For larger domains, a necessary condition for polynomial-time satisfiability was given by Bulatov and Dalmau.